BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 church still puts them up at an incredibly alarming rate because they're smart about it this time.

-Far West was dedicated as a holy land.
-They were going to build a temple there, but they didn't live in Far West long enough to do it.
+Farr West was dedicated as a holy land.
+They were going to build a temple there, but they didn't live in Farr West long enough to do it.
 They went the firebrand way.
 They went the fuck-you-we're-doing-whatever-we-want kind of way, and they were squashed.
 They were squashed over and over again.
 The Mormons could not win with going the crazy way, so they decided to go the way